 It is important to note that bot clicks are different from clicks originating in click farms.
 The former is entirely computational; the latter comes from a real person clicking on a device.
 This makes automated filters not as effective in detecting them as it is in detecting computer-generated clicks.

-PPC provider platforms like Google, Facebook, or Bing make efforts to prevent bot click fraud, since automated filters remove most clicks at source.
-But there are bigger challenges to stop clicks originating in click farms, as all it takes for a fraudulent competitor to attack your PPC or paid social media campaigns is to buy fraudulent clicks in bulk from one of the many clicks farms or their resellers.
+PPC provider platforms like Google, Facebook, or Bing make efforts to prevent bot click fraud since automated filters remove most clicks at source.
+But there are bigger challenges to stopping clicks originating in click farms, as all it takes for a fraudulent competitor to attack your PPC or paid social media campaigns is to buy fraudulent clicks in bulk from one of the many clicks farms or their resellers.
 These clicks come from real devices: separate IP addresses, MAC addresses, and platform accounts.

-This is where CHEQ for PPC has entered the market. cybersecurity company, CHEQ has launched the first cyber security and AI based advanced anti-click fraud protection for paid search and paid social campaigns.
-It is the first solution to block invalid clicks across platforms including Google and Facebook, alongside Amazon, Baidu, Bing, Instagram, LinkedIn, Snap, Twitter, Pinterest, Yahoo, and Yandex.
+This is where CHEQ for PPC has entered the market. cybersecurity company, CHEQ has launched the first cyber security and AI-based advanced anti-click fraud protection for paid search and paid social campaigns.
+It is the first solution to block invalid clicks across platforms, including Google and Facebook, alongside Amazon, Baidu, Bing, Instagram, LinkedIn, Snap, Twitter, Pinterest, Yahoo, and Yandex.
 The software detects all manner of sophisticated bot clicks (using 700 cybersecurity traps) but also eliminates invalid human clicks.
 This includes eliminating any clicks which involve “location obfuscation” used in click farms.
 This involves click farms masking internet users’ locations, through VPNs, or other means deployed by criminals to defraud millions of ad dollars and additional biddable inventory outside of a fraudster’s desired geography.
 Though it may be purporting to be relevant traffic for key markets such as the UK, US, and Japan, this traffic is actually from countries including Pakistan, India, and Bangladesh.
 In fact, CHEQ has found that 17% of invalid clicks involve misrepresenting their real location.

 Fighting the Fake Clicks